 Why get an expensive professional photographer?

-One thing that never ceases to surprise engaged couples is the cost of wedding photography and videography...
+One thing that never ceases to surprise (and, yes, even shock) engaged couples is the cost of wedding photography and vi...
 More